 He combined all that with an excellent presentation style, as can be seen in:

 - "Identifying Mystery Photos," Baseball Research Journal #33, 2004

 - "Nine Mystery Photos," Baseball Research Journal #34, 2005

 - "Mystery Photos," Baseball Research Journal #35, 2006

 His influence can be seen in photo analysis articles that have subsequently appeared in the Pictorial History Committee’s own newsletters, as well as pieces in the Baseball Research Journal and The National Pastime.

 The George Michael Award will be bestowed when merited and thus not necessarily given every year.
 Recipients will be selected by consensus of the Pictorial History committee chairs.
-The first winner of the award will be announced in the next committee newsletter.

 For more information, contact Mark Fimoff.